robotraconteur/robotraconteur/docs/python/source/tutorial/iRobotCreatePythonExample.rst

 will be able to access the class.
 If you are not familiar with multi-threading, it is best to have one global lock for all your functions to prevent collisions.

 Now that there is a basic object implemented, it is time to expose it as a Robot Raconteur service.
-Example `[createserver2] <#createserver2>`__ shows a replacement for the ``main`` function that instead of simply driving the robot, exposes the service.
+The following example shows a replacement for the ``main`` function that instead of simply driving the robot, exposes the service.

 .. code:: python